Home Emergency Assist could protect your home appliances and help with the expense of getting them fixed or replaced if they break down.

 Appliance insurance can also cover you for more scenarios than an extended warranty will.
 A manufacturer’s warranty tends to only cover your appliance for mechanical breakdown.

 No. Your manufacturer’s warranty covers repairs if your appliance breaks down.
 Check your purchase documents before you buy appliance insurance.

 Most policies last for 12 months, but you may have the option to take out cover for longer.

-Yes, and most insurers give you a discount for insuring several appliances on the same policy.
+Yes.
+Most insurers offer a discount for insuring several appliances on the same policy.

-Yes, most policies do not cover appliances that are over 8 years old.
+Yes.
+Most policies don’t cover appliances that are over eight years old.
 This varies between insurers, so check before you take out a policy.